skalenetwork/skale-consensus/docs/consensus-spec.md

 SKALE consensus is a provably secure algorithm that is used by SKALE chains to order `transactions` into `blocks`.

-A SKALE chain is a Proof-of-Stake blockchain fully compatible with ETH mainnet and EVM.
-It runs ETH wallets, tools and dapps.

-As any Ethereum-compatible chain, SKALE chain includes `blockchain`, which is a chain of `transactions` ordered into `blocks`, and a computing machine denoted as `EVM`.

-The set of variables stored in `EVM` is denoted as `EVM state`.

-EVM processes `committed blocks` one `transaction` at a time.
-For each `transaction` it runs instructions (`bytecode`) specified by the `transaction` and changes `EVM state`.

 ## 2. Consensus Architecture

 A SKALE chain is composed of `N` network `nodes` that process user `transactions`.
 The purpose of SKALE consensus is to order `transactions` into `blocks`.